ZacharyYGateley/Eisenhower/README.md

 ## Shortcuts

 If you will be regularly working with the same matrix, it can be helpful to create a shortcut to automatically open that specific matrix.
 You may pass the file name as the second parameter to Python to open the file directly.
-Use "pythonw" instead of "python" so that only the Tkinter (GUI) window opens.
-Otherwise, a command prompt window will open in the background and will close your matrix when it is closed.
+Use `pythonw` instead of `python` so that only the Tkinter (GUI) window opens.
+Otherwise, a terminal window will open in the background and will close your matrix when it is closed.

 ```
 pythonw "[path_to_Eisenhower.py]" "[path_to_document.ei]"